Personal Finance News

 SUMMARY

-Among some of the major changes, new rules for National Savings Scheme (NSS) and Public Provident Fund (PPF) accounts have been introduced which will come into effect from October 1.
-The increased Securities Transaction Tax (STT) on F&O tradings proposed in Budget 2024 will also be applicable from October.
+Among some of the major changes, new rules for National Savings Scheme (NSS) and Public Provident Fund (PPF) accounts will come into effect from October 1.
+The increased Securities Transaction Tax (STT) on F&O trading proposed in Budget 2024 will also be applicable from October.

-Many major financial changes are likely to come into effect in October.
+Many major financial changes will come into effect in October, 2024.
 These changes are likely to impact the personal finances of investors and the returns on equity investments for stock traders.

 Among some of the major changes, new rules for National Savings Scheme (NSS) and Public Provident Fund (PPF) accounts have been introduced which will come into effect from October 1.
 Other changes such as tweaks in the taxation on share buybacks and an increase in Securities Transaction Tax (STT), as proposed in the Union Budget 2024 in July, will also be effective from October.